Nikkei ends with a profit after a positive Tongan report

 Chinese stock markets also rose following Beijing’s announcement in 2022 that it would prioritize economic stability.
 For example, policymakers said at the end of the annual three-day Federal Economic Working Conference that China wants to cut taxes and increase investment in infrastructure next year. .
 This sparked hopes that it would further boost the world’s second-largest economy.
 The Shanghai core index, meanwhile, was up 0.7 percent and the Hong Kong Cheng index was up 0.6 percent.

-China’s problematic real estate sector has come under pressure after Communist Party top policymakers reiterated after the annual conference that “housing is not for speculation.”
+China’s troubled real estate sector has come under pressure after the annual conference, with top Communist Party policymakers reiterating that “housing is not for speculation.”
 Sick real estate firm Evergrande fell 2.8 percent in Hong Kong.
 Shimao fell 14 percent due to concerns about the financial situation of the Chinese project developer.

 The focus was also on the tense relationship between China and the United States.
 SenseTime said it was delaying its IPO in Hong Kong after the artificial intelligence company was blacklisted by Washington.
 As a result, Americans are no longer allowed to do business with Sensethe, which makes its debut in Hong Kong next Friday.
 Washington accuses the company of creating a face recognition scheme used against Uighurs in Xinjiang.
 The United States has accused China of committing genocide against Uyghurs in the region.